0nix/ggj21/twine/scriptstuff.md

 "Ah, are you?
 I don't think I hear any cooking noises, though."
 Hassel yells from the bedroom.

 "I just started Albert, sorry to have woken you up."
 Leitzka says, hurrying to the kitchen and turning on the stove and assembling breakfast foods.
 The suitcase she was putting together is sitting atop of the sofa.
-As you observe her perparing food, you make the phone call to have an arrest squad stand at the ready.
+As you observe her preparing food, you make the phone call to have an arrest squad stand at the ready.

-Thirty minutes later, Hassel joins Leitzka at the kitchen and sits down for breakfast, they exchange small talk about nothing in particular that is subject to the investigation.
+Thirty minutes later, Hassel joins Leitzka at the kitchen and sits down for breakfast, they exchange small talk.
 Leitzka is evasive and curt with her responses, a textbook case of flight risk from surveillance.

 You observe Hassel inquire Leitzka about a vacation.
-"Say Nadine, what agrees with you more dear?
+"Say, what agrees with you more dear?
 Summer, or autumn?"

 "I don't understand your question, Albert."
 She says barely audible above a whisper.